devils staircase

 • 7 breakfasts

-• Luggage transfer during the 7 days
+• Luggage transfer during the 6 stages

 • Daily route information, maps and GPS tracks